-Regular full-time employees who have not had their statutory holidays scheduled into their work rotations who are required to work on a statutory holiday shall be paid at a rate of one and one-half times (11⁄2x) his/her rate of pay for hours worked.
+Regular full-time employees who have not had their statutory holidays scheduled into their work rotations who are required to work on a statutory holiday shall be paid at a rate of one and one-half times their rate of pay for hours worked.
 In addition, the employee will receive a paid day off in lieu for working the statutory holiday.